logiic-ltd/qamis-inspection-management/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, a permissive free software license.
+This means you are free to use, modify, and distribute the software, provided that all copies or substantial portions of the software include the original MIT License text.
+This license is well-suited for government and educational projects as it encourages collaboration and sharing while protecting the original authors' rights.

+For more details, see the [LICENSE](./license.txt) file.